intel/intel-extension-for-tensorflow/docs/guide/environment_variables.md

 ## Overview

-Intel® Extension for TensorFlow* provides environment varaibles for user to quickly adjust the configuration without any model code changes.
-Not all configuration options can be set by environment variable.
+Intel® Extension for TensorFlow* provides environment variables for users to quickly adjust the configuration without any model code changes.
+Not all configuration options can be set via environment variable.
 For the rest, you'll need to use the Python APIs.
-The priority for option setting is  Python APIs > Environment Variables > Default value.
+The priority for setting values is Python APIs > Environment Variables > Default value.

 ## Environment Variables only